marnbs/moodle-mod_classjournal/SECURITY.md

 ## Recognition

 I'm grateful to everyone who reports responsibly.
-With your permission, we're happy to credit you in the release notes or `CHANGELOG.md` for a valid report.
+With your permission, i'm happy to credit you in the release notes or `CHANGELOG.md` for a valid report.
 Let me know how you'd like to be credited (or if you prefer to remain anonymous).